 1.1 Competitors may join this class from 12 (twelve) years of age.
-1.2 2.0 (two) Liter Ford Pinto SOHC to be used with standard bodies, semi space frames and full space frames may be used.
+1.2 2.0 (two) Liter Ford Pinto SOHC, 1800 Ford Zetec or 2l Nissan VVL Engines to be used with standard bodies, semi space frames and full space frames may be used.
+1.3 The 2l Nissan VVL engine will be discontinued as at 31 December 2026 (2l Nissan VVI Engine to be excluded from Regional and National Championship in 2026).
+Use of Nissan VVL engine is restricted to those that use the engine currently as per club lists.